enzo-dante/tech_prep/README.md

 - @AfterEach: execute code in setup() after each test is run

-JUnit TESTING step 7: write test method assertions that test against class functionality
+9. write test method assertions that test against class functionality

 - in testSuite, click on green arrow/red x in gutter next to specific method to test